 Below is a brief description of each spanning palette element:

-- Shared Services – Represents the specialty roles that are necessary for the success of an ART or Solution Train, but that cannot be dedicated full time to any specific train.
+- Shared Services – Represents the specialty roles necessary for an ART or Solution Train’s success but cannot be dedicated full time to any specific train.

 - Community of Practice (CoP) – A community of practice is an informal group of team members and other experts, acting within the context of a program or enterprise, that has a mission of sharing practical knowledge in one or more relevant domains.